bogdan-deac/regex/README.md

 2. Parser -> Turns the tokens into an AST.
 Uses Pratt parsing, which was the cleanest implementation I found for what I wanted
 3. NFA Conversion -> Turns the AST into an NFA using Thompson's algorithm
 4. DFA Conversion -> Converts the NFA into a DFA using a classic subset construction algorithm
+5. DFA Minimization -> Uses a table algorithm (Moore) - not as efficient, easier to understand and implement

 ## Supported features